franciscoafonsoo/api.ai-graphviz/README.rst

 API.AI doesn't have a way to "group" intents, that is, a way to say that one intent is related to others.

 For simplicity, you should name intents that relate to each other by name.
-Example: name *signup-* for all signup related intents
+Example: name _signup-name_ for all signup related intents

 Based on:
 ---------